 - To impart basic knowledge of electrical quantities and provide working knowledge for the analysis of DC and AC circuits. - To understand the construction and working principle of DC and AC machines. - To facilitate understanding of basic electronics and operational amplifier circuits.

-- CO 2: Analyse DC and AC circuits - CO 3: Interpret the construction and working of different types of electrical machines - CO 4: Analyse basic electronic components and circuits.
+- CO 1: Understand the basic electric and magnetic circuits. - CO 2: Analyse DC and AC circuits. - CO 3: Interpret the construction and working of different types of electrical machines. - CO 4: Analyse basic electronic components and circuits.